-- Stick to your schedule.
+Stick to your schedule.
 Do not come in early, and do not stay late.
-This one is hard because there will always be a compelling reason to stay, or another story to hear.
-Ignore the urge.
+This one is hard because there will always be a compelling reason to stay.
+Resist the urge.
 You will thank me for this later.

-- Learn how to say no without feeling guilty.
-Steps one and two comprise Boundary Setting 101.
+Learn how to say no without feeling guilty.
+This point and the previous one are Boundary Setting 101.
 Know them and embrace them, for they will be the reason your work remains meaningful.

-- Process everything.
+Process everything.
 If you are a social worker, you already know what this means because you wrote process recordings in your sleep throughout graduate school.
-For those of you who aren’t as familiar with this term, it means: Pay attention to yourself and the feelings that come up for you while at work; write your feelings down in a journal or on your smartphone or on a gum wrapper; Share these feelings with a supervisor, mentor, or someone other than your dog.
+For those of you who aren’t as familiar with this term, it means: pay attention to yourself and the feelings that come up for you while at work, write your feelings down in a journal or on your smartphone, and share these feelings with a supervisor or mentor—someone other than your pet.

-- Exercise, meditate, or find external pursuits that make you feel good; this is Self-Care 101.
+Exercise, meditate, or find external pursuits that make you feel good.
 Figure out what it means to take care of yourself and stick to it.
 You can take a bath as part of this step, but do something to get sweaty beforehand.
 Your endorphins will pay you back with elevated moods and better quality sleep.

-- Re-evaluate every now and then.
+Re-evaluate every now and then.
 Are you still finding fulfillment through your work?
-If not, process (see #3) why.
+If not, process why.
 Perhaps your boundaries need an adjustment?
 Maybe you forgot to use your vacation days?

 Reap the benefits

-So, here is the essential takeaway: If you love what you do, take care of yourself, because if you take care of yourself, it’s likely you’ll continue to love what you do.
+If you love what you do, take care of yourself.
+If you take care of yourself, it’s likely you’ll continue to love what you do.

 Did you enjoy this post?
 There's plenty more where this came from!
 Subscribe for updates.

 About the Author